-SUMMARY: The American Cancer Society estimates that in the United States for 2018, about 8,500 new cases of Hodgkin Lymphoma will be diagnosed and about 1,050 patients will die of the disease.
-Hodgkin Lymphoma is classified into two main groups – Classical Hodgkin Lymphomas and Nodular Lymphocyte Predominant type, by the World Health Organization.
-The Classical Hodgkin Lymphomas include Nodular sclerosing, Mixed cellularity, Lymphocyte rich, Lymphocyte depleted subtypes and accounts for approximately 10% of all malignant lymphomas.
-Nodular sclerosis Hodgkin Lymphoma histology, accounts for approximately 80% of Hodgkin lymphoma cases in older children and adolescents in the United States.
+SUMMARY: The American Cancer Society estimates that in the United States for 2022, about 8,540 new cases of Hodgkin lymphoma will be diagnosed and about 920 patients will die of the disease.
+Hodgkin lymphoma is classified into two main groups – Classical Hodgkin lymphomas and Nodular Lymphocyte Predominant type, by the World Health Organization.
+The Classical Hodgkin lymphomas include Nodular sclerosing, Mixed cellularity, Lymphocyte rich, Lymphocyte depleted subtypes and accounts for approximately 10% of all malignant lymphomas.
+Nodular sclerosis Hodgkin lymphoma histology, accounts for approximately 80% of Hodgkin lymphoma cases in older children and adolescents in the United States.
 Classical Hodgkin Lymphoma is a malignancy of primarily B lymphocytes and is characterized by the presence of large mononucleated Hodgkin (H) and giant multinucleated Reed-Sternberg (RS) cells, collectively known as Hodgkin and Reed-Sternberg cells (HRS).